HorizenOfficial/horizen-academy-v2/docs/Private Transactions.md

-﻿
+﻿---

+sidebar_label: Private Transactions
+title: Private Transactions in Crypto
+slug: /private-transactions/
+description: In this article, we introduce you to the different technologies that enable private transactions on a public blockchain.

+---

-## Private Transactions in Crypto
+# Private Transactions in Crypto

 One of the great value propositions of blockchains is the _transparency_ that such public ledgers offer.
 There are many cases though where it is desirable to conduct _private transactions_.